 11. The second biggest diamond ever was discovered in November 2015 in Botswana.
 Purchased by Graff Diamonds in 2017, the 1109ct Lesedi la Rona sold for $53 million.

 12. Graff Diamonds have just revealed the largest highest colour, highest clarity diamond ever certified by the GIA.
 A 302.37ct square emerald cut, this remarkable diamond is the largest stone cut from Lesedi la Rona.

 13. The most expensive per carat price for any diamond sold at auction is $4.02million per carat, for the 12.03ct Blue Moon diamond.
 Unearthed at Cullinan Diamond Mine as a 29.6ct rough stone, this diamond is a flawless, fancy vivid blue gem.

 14. The highest total price ever paid for a diamond is $71.2million, for the 59.60ct Pink Star Diamond.
 It was discovered in South Africa by De Beers in 1999.

 15. Man-made diamonds are grown in a laboratory using either HPHT (High Pressure, High Temperature) or CVD (Chemical Vapour Deposition) techniques.
 There are virtually no differences between man-made and natural diamonds when it comes to the chemistry and physical properties of the diamonds, making it hard to tell them apart.

 Due to their hardness, diamonds are perhaps the best gemstone for engagement rings, with their physical properties making them resistant to wear and tear.
-With access to some of the best loose diamonds in South Africa, we can help you pick the perfect loose diamond for your designer engagement ring.
+With access to some of the best loose diamonds in South Africa, we can help you pick the perfect loose diamond for your designer engagement ring or your April birthstone jewellery.
 Contact us today to set an appointment with our in-house diamond expert.